-- Personnel Record, LIC 501 or SCUSD Application

-- Health Screening Report, LIC 503 or physician's report, including TB

-- Statement acknowledging Requirement to Report Suspected Child Abuse, LIC 9108

-- Criminal record statement, LIC 508

-- Notice of Employee Rights, LIC 9052

-- Immunization Verification PSL-F273 or immunization records

-- COVID Shot Verification

-- TB Clearance

-- Transcripts and any permits or credentials

-- Credential/Permit Level

-- Pediatric CPR/First Aid cards

-- Licensing Record Keeping Training (hired after 4/27/12 only)

-- Evidence of 15 hours of Health and Safety Training
+- Personnel Record, LIC 501 or SCUSD Application - Health Screening Report, LIC 503 or physician's report, including TB - Statement acknowledging Requirement to Report Suspected Child Abuse, LIC 9108 - Criminal record statement, LIC 508 - Notice of Employee Rights, LIC 9052 - Immunization Verification PSL-F273 or immunization records - TB Clearance - Transcripts and any permits or credentials - Credential/Permit Level - Pediatric CPR/First Aid cards - Licensing Record Keeping Training (hired after 4/27/12 only) - Evidence of 15 hours of Health and Safety Training

 Classroom staff must keep the blue licensing file in the front of the classroom file drawer.
-Coordinators, resource staff and substitutes, and any other traveling staff must carry them from site to site.
+Substitutes must carry them from site to site.
 It is the employee's responsibility to keep the file organized and up-to-date.